 The concluding floor of the Permanent Exhibition addresses the liberation of the Nazi camps and the Allied victory over Nazi Germany in 1945, rescue and resistance efforts, and the aftermath of the Holocaust.
 The postwar quest to render justice to those who carried out the murder of millions of innocent civilians is covered, as are the efforts of Holocaust survivors to build new lives in Europe, Israel, and the United States.
 The exhibition concludes with a second series of films on American responses to the Holocaust during the war years, and the film Testimony, in which survivors, rescuers, and liberators share their experiences.

-First Floor: enter through the elevators in the Hall of Witness.
+1st Floor: Enter through the elevators in the Hall of Witness.
 Passes are required March through August.

 Plan a Group Visit to the Permanent Exhibition.